sodrooome/lru-cache/README.md

 - You set the song object with LRUCache, so that every time you open your site, that song will appear.

 Another example of using this LRU cache is that you want to display a book that is most often searched by keywords, dynamically remove an object that is not or least used, store data of users who frequently visit our site and many others.

+## Running the tests

+For running the test, you can use command `python -m unittest tests`

 ## Why using this, instead of X?